davidruvolo51/shinytutorials/src/pages/tutorials/listbox-widget/index.md

 ---
 title: "Listbox Widget"
 subtitle: "Creating a customizable dropdown menu component for Shiny"
-abstract: "The select input element is commonly used in Shiny applications for creating dropdown menus.
+abstract: "Select inputs are commonly used in Shiny for creating dropdown menus.
 Select inputs are easy to use, but they are not easy to style using CSS.
-This post covers how to create a customizable listbox widget."
+An alternative solution is the listbox widget."
 date: "2020-09-03"
 updated: "2020-09-03"
 keywords: ["html", "javascript"]